Exploring the Black Hills of South Dakota in the Winter

 A brief hike in the snow at Wind Cave

-Still, Wind Cave NP was open for us to drive through and hike.
-To be honest, we wanted to hike more than we did in the snow… We had good clothes, but no snowshoes and boy was it tough hiking in two-foot deep snow.
+Still, Wind Cave National Park was open for us to drive through and hike.
+To be honest, we wanted to hike more than we did in the snow… We had good clothes, but no snowshoes, and, boy, was it tough hiking in two-foot-deep snow!

 That’s ok… It was completely gorgeous and we loved driving through the park.